 There is usually no clear cause for the development of costochondritis, however, the condition may be caused by any of the following:

 You should seek medical care if experiencing the following symptoms:

 Pain from costochondritis may be temporary, but if it is chronic it can be quite debilitating.
 This pain can return during physical activity or even everyday tasks, so costochondritis can really negatively impact a person’s quality of life.

 First and foremost, if pain is constant, you will want to rule out other causes, including heart problems or even pneumonia.
 If these are ruled out, then your doctor may test for fibromyalgia, because costochondritis is a common symptom of fibromyalgia.

 In fibromyalgia, you experience pain throughout the body, fatigue and inability to rest due to pain, difficulty focusing or concentrating, feelings of depression, and headaches.

-Typical treatment of costochondritis (chest wall pain) includes taking anti-inflammatory medications, physical therapy, and – in very severe cases – surgery.
-You will want to avoid strenuous activity if it aggravates your chest pain.
-It may also be beneficial to apply heat packs to the chest to relieve inflammation.
+Typical treatment of costochondritis includes taking anti-inflammatory medications, physical therapy, and – in very serious cases – surgery.

 Costochondritis will go away on its own, but if you notice the pain is sticking around for weeks, seek out medical attention.